Georgia Mugshot Removal

 O.C.G.A. ?10-1-393.5 states the following: ?Any person who is engaged in any activity involving

-or using a computer or computer network who publishes on such person?s publicly available
+or using a computer or computer network that publishes on such person’s publicly available

 deemed to be transacting business in this state.
 Within 30 days of the sending of a written

-of the arresting law enforcement agency, such personal shall, without compensation, remove
+of the arresting law enforcement agency, such person shall, without compensation, remove

 otherwise limiting the definition of unfair and deceptive acts or practices under this part, a

 failure to comply with this paragraph shall be unlawful.?